 Google provides you a great opportunity to update your customers with the latest and the greatest at your establishment via GMB posts.
 Your customers can view your latest posts on the knowledge panel when they search for your business on google.
 You can create offers, events or general posts showcasing your products.

-Here we have rounded up some of the interesting features available to you on your GMB page.
-Hope you make the most of them.
+Here we have rounded up some of the interesting features available to you on your GMB page and strategies to optimize Google My Business Listing for your restaurant you make the most of them.